ietf-github-services/datatracker-tweet/INSTALL.md

 1. If they aren't already, enable Actions under `Settings` -> `Actions`.
 2. On the same page, make sure that `Workflow permissions` is set to `Read and write permissions` (so that `LAST_SEEN` can be saved to the repo).

+## 6. Update

+Once in a while, you should update your copy of the repo, by pulling changes from upstream.